Taunton: Religious sites

 The Taunton Minster Church of St Mary Magdalene, built of sandstone more in the South Somerset style, retains an attractive painted interior, but its prime feature is a 15th and 16th-century tower rebuilt in the mid-19th century.
 It is one of the country's best examples and a landmark 158 ft high.
 It was termed by Simon Jenkins, "the finest in England.
 It makes its peace with the sky not just with a coronet but with the entire crown jewels cast in red-brown stone."
 It holds 12 bells and 3 bells "hung dead" for the clock.

-Close by is the parish church of St James near the centre of Taunton close.
+Close by St Mary Magdelene and near the County Ground is the parish church of St James.
 The oldest parts are early 14th century; there are fragments of 15th-century glass in the west end.
 Like St Mary's, it has a sandstone tower, but built to a less impressive design.
 It too was rebuilt in the 19th century, in this case due to building defects in the original.
-It backs onto the County Ground.

 The church of St John the Evangelist was built in 1858 to serve the poor of the town.
 The church of St Andrew, built 1878, serves the area of Rowbarton.